deadsnakes/python3.2/Doc/library/logging.rst

 .. attribute:: Logger.propagate

-   If this evaluates to false, logging messages are not passed by this logger or by its child loggers to the handlers of higher level (ancestor) loggers.
-The constructor sets this attribute to 1.
+   If this evaluates to true, logging messages are passed by this logger and by its child loggers to the handlers of higher level (ancestor) loggers.
+   Messages are passed directly to the ancestor loggers' handlers - neither the level nor filters of the ancestor loggers in question are considered.

+   If this evaluates to false, logging messages are not passed to the handlers of ancestor loggers.

+   The constructor sets this attribute to ``True``.

 .. method:: Logger.setLevel(lvl)